andrew-codes/home-automation/k8s/home-assistant/docs/deploy.md

    - I am using Google Domains to manage my dynamic DNS entries.
    - Leave blank if you are using something else and want to manually update the dynamic DNS entry with your DNS provider.

-Copy the following settings with their secret values to your `.secrets.sh` file.
+Copy the following settings with their secret values to your `secrets.sh` file.

 ```bash
 # Home Assistant